RespiraWorks/Ventilator/manufacturing/README.md

 ### Pre-fabrication

-A number of custom components may have to be pre-fabricated by contractor:
+A number of custom components may have to be pre-fabricated by contract manufacturer:

 * Main board / PCB and daughter board (in [electronics assembly](internals/display_panel/electronics))
 * Sheet metal components: [equipment bracket](internals/tray), [enclosure](enclosure) and [closure panel](closure_panel)